TritonDataCenter/triton-mockcloud/docs/design.md

 If the communication for your service is API -> agent, instead of agent -> API, you will also need to have your API know how to talk to the mock version of the agent.
-Since this could be running in a zone, on someone's laptop or on a raspberry pi in someone's closet, cn-agent exposes an additional field on mockcloud CNs that provides the IP your API should use to talk to agents on that CN.
+Since this could be running in a zone, on someone's laptop or on a Raspberry Pi in someone's closet, cn-agent exposes an additional field on mockcloud CNs that provides the IP your API should use to talk to agents on that CN.
 At the time of this writing the field to use is `CN Agent IP` but this seems like it might change soon (see "Outstanding Issues" below).